Travel or receive medical or dental treatment abroad

 Advance decision is valid for medical treatment in EU/EEA countries.

-You cannot receive an advance decision if you are travelling to Turkey or Switzerland.
+You cannot receive an advance decision if you are travelling to Turkey, Switzerland or Great Britain.

 You can receive compensation retrospectively, even if you did not have authorisation for costs to be met or an advance decision when you received the medical care.